RecuencoJones/FlowWorkshop/README.md

 #### Commit

 Commits are the basic unit of VCS, it represent a frozen step in the past which contains all the changes made until that point and therefore, the list of commits represent a history of the repository changes.
-Whenever some changes on the code are done and to save its state we will commit, but first we have to add the files to the commit state.
+Whenever some changes on the code are done and to save its state, we will commit, but first we have to add the files to the commit status.

 In order to do this: